 Easy Pickled Carrots are quick and tasty.
 Sweetened just right!
-They also make a really nice addition to an appetizer plate or as a side dish on the table.
+They also make a nice addition to an appetizer plate or as a side dish.

 These pickled carrots are mildly sweetened because of a much kinder sugar - coconut palm sugar.
 It gives a slightly maple flavor that goes so well with carrots.